-Jill and her family shared their real life, full time RV budget with me on this blog post.
+Jill and her family shared their real-life, full-time RV budget in this blog post.

 She stayed with family in between house sits and admitted that it did take some time to get started, but once she had her first review, it got easier.

-As she lived in a major city with lots of people who travel, this was not an issue as most of her sits were within the metropolitan area.
+As she lived in a major city with many people who travel, this was not an issue as most of her sits were within the metropolitan area.

 The super smart thing was that she actually owned an apartment but rented out the 2 bedrooms in it as she didn’t need them.
 Genius!

-Even if you aren’t at that level of house sitting prowess, you can still do this without paying rent.
-The math will take a little time and there are some risks attached, but it’s a serious way to live cheap and is worth considering.
+Even if you aren’t at that level of house-sitting prowess, you can still do this without paying rent.
+The math will take a little time and there are some risks attached, but it’s a serious way to live cheaply and is worth considering.

 A tiny house is a small house on wheels with the smallest being about 8×10.
 You might think that this sounds very similar to RV living, but some people elect for more of a permanent residence which you couldn’t do in an RV.

-Tiny homes on wheels don’t have to be connected to utilities as they are usually off the grid with composting toilet and solar power.
+Tiny homes on wheels don’t have to be connected to utilities as they are usually off the grid with composting toilets and solar power.